ncravino/example-pdm-multipackage-repo/README.md

 - master-package - the main package we are bulding depending on package1 and package2
 - package1 - another package we are building depending on package2
 - package2 - another package we are building
-- packages - the folder for our artifacts
+- local-source - the folder for our artifacts

 ## How it works